Photo by Cat Bassano via Unsplash

-I moved on to do personal training at the gym where we worked out.
+I moved on to do personal training at the gym, where we worked out.
 I was looking forward to helping others get strong and healthy.
 My clients had great results, but I didn’t feel satisfied or happy.
 So I quit a second time.
 However, I did not quit on my dream.
 Returning to the corporate world wasn’t an option.
 I was searching for the right path to take.
 If being willing to fail was a requirement, I was still all in!

 Am I A Teacher?

 I never went down the traditional teacher path.
-The only part of teaching I would consider would be a ballet teacher because I loved ballet.
+The only part of teaching I would consider would be a ballet teacher because I love ballet.
 That dream died when I didn’t get into Junior Ballet.
 Like most people at the time, I finished school and got a job.
 I was missing something, including the signs.
 I didn’t follow the breadcrumbs.

 I enjoyed being around people and sharing my knowledge.
-But I knew that I didn’t want to be in the corporate world.
+But I knew I didn’t want to be in the corporate world.
 Then I remembered a friend who had taken the Dale Carnegie Course.
 If you aren’t familiar with Dale Carnegie, read his book, ‘How to Win Friends and Influence People.’
 I was trained to be one of their instructors and stayed for four years.

 Everything changed when a business coach I had worked with said to me, “You’re still working for a company.
 You need to instead work with companies.
 You have what they need.”
 That’s when the light finally came on.

 My Aha Moment!

 Human behavior has always fascinated me.
 Working in the corporate world, I had plenty of challenges dealing with difficult people.
 I was unaware of how to solve that problem.
 So I became a certified Master Trainer in human behavior with Personality Insights.